roy-stephen/roy-stephen/README.md

+# About me
-# Hi there 👋, I'm Stephen
+### Hi there 👋, I'm Stephen

-🌱 I am currently training as a Data Analyst.
+- 🌱 I am currently training as a Data Analyst.
 My next step is to deepen my knowledge with a Data Science training.

+- ✨ Fun fact: I speak two languages: English and French

-📫 You can reach me on Twitter: [@stephen_ezin](https://twitter.com/stephen_ezin)
+- 📫 You can reach me on Twitter: [@stephen_ezin](https://twitter.com/stephen_ezin)